 Project activities, including:

-1. Organizing 4 joint workshops to develop a joint training program and guide on best practices for youth safety and behavior
+1. Organizing 4 joint workshops to develop a joint training program and guide on good practices for youth safety and behavior

 2. Organizing 6 trainings in the field of personal finance and green economy (120 trainees)